-If you find in favor of the plaintiff under Instruction _____1 and if you answer “no” in response to Instruction _____2, then you must award the plaintiff such sum as you find will fairly and justly compensate the plaintiff for any damages you find the plaintiff sustained as a direct result of [describe the defendant’s decision - e.g., “the defendant’s decision to discharge the plaintiff”].
-The plaintiff’s claim for damages includes two distinct types of damages and you must consider them separately:
+If you find in favor of the plaintiff under Instruction _____1 and if you answer “no” in response to Instruction _____2, then you must award the plaintiff such sum as you find will fairly and justly compensate the plaintiff for any damages you find the plaintiff sustained as a direct result of [describe the defendant’s decision - e.g., “the defendant’s decision to discharge the plaintiff”].3 The plaintiff’s claim for damages includes two distinct types of damages and you must consider them separately:

-First, you must determine the amount of any wages and fringe benefits3 the plaintiff would have earned in [(his) (her)] employment with the defendant if [(he) (she)] had not been discharged on [fill in date of discharge] through the date of your verdict,4, 5, 6 minus the amount of earnings and benefits that the plaintiff received from other employment during that time.
+First, you must determine the amount of any wages and fringe benefits4 the plaintiff would have earned in [(his) (her)] employment with the defendant if [(he) (she)] had not been [discharged] on [fill in date of discharge] through the date of your verdict,5, 6, 7 minus the amount of earnings and benefits that the plaintiff received from other employment during that time.

-Second, you must determine the amount of any other damages sustained by the plaintiff, such as [list damages supported by the evidence].7 You must enter separate amounts for each type of damages in the verdict form and must not include the same items in more than one category.
+Second, you must determine the amount of any other damages sustained by the plaintiff, such as [list damages supported by the evidence].8 You must enter separate amounts for each type of damages in the verdict form and must not include the same items in more than one category.